LilaShiba/winter_2018/2_warmup.md

 Tuesday
 ## Write the answer(s) to the following
-- Explain the client server model in the context of an API?
+- Explain or Diagram the client server model

+## Wrap Up
 - What is a session
 - What is a socket
 ----
 Wednesday
 ## Write the answer(s) to the following
+- Explain or Diagram a 3 tier architecture
+- Explain or Diagram a P2P network

+##classwork
+- section D overview
 - Plan out the logic for a socket chatroom
 - Build a socket chatroom